hhp94/slideimp/README.md

 The data is expected to be in genes-by-samples format, and the clustering is done row-wise (i.e., finding genes that are close to each other for imputation).
-But in the final step, missing values that fail KNN imputation are imputed column-wise (i.e., using the mean value of a gene per person).
+But in the final step, missing values that fail KNN imputation are imputed column-wise (i.e., using the mean value of all genes of a person).
 This might not be the expected behavior, as the mean value of a gene across the population makes more sense, whereas the mean value of all genes in one person doesn’t really have a biological meaning.
 </li>